 The Internal Revenue Service is assisting homeowners.
 Although the effect of this help is really only marginal, it still helps those taxpayers who pay real-estate tax, whether state or local.

 A quick primer on real-estate tax, for the uninitiated: The real-estate taxes in question are the taxes paid by property owners to their county, state or municipality.
-Generally, these taxes are paid twice a year and could run in the range of 0.5% to 2% of the home's assessed real estate value.
+Generally, these taxes are paid twice a year and could run in the range of 0.5 percent to 2 percent of the home’s assessed real estate value.

 The Internal Revenue Service does not collect your property tax, nor does it really have any sway as to how much you owe in real estate tax.
 This tax is entirely separate from your income tax calculation (or the calculation of any other tax that the IRS collects).

 Did you know that you could deduct your higher education expenses as "business expenses," under certain circumstances?